 If seeing the tiles being made makes you want to take a few home, you’re in luck.
 The Moravian Pottery and Tile Works is home to a large gift shop complete with dozens of different tile designs that were made on-site.

 If you are interested in tiles made during Mercer’s life, the tile works doesn’t sell them, but does feature several display areas on the tour where you can view them up close.
 For those looking to see even more of his tiles, a visit to Mercer’s next-door home, Fonthill Castle, is a great choice.
-There is also a collection of tiles in the Mercer Museum on the other side of town.
+There is also a collection of tiles and other items Mercer collected in the Mercer Museum on the other side of town.

 Overall, I really enjoyed my visit to the Moravian Pottery and Tile Works in Doylestown, PA.
 The building’s odd architecture, combined with its fascinating history and the ability to see tiles being made today make this a must-visit destination for anyone in the area.